Marconi scandal: Views

 The historian Ian Christopher Fletcher wrote:

 In 1936, G. K. Chesterton credited the Marconi scandal with initiating a subtle but important shift in the attitude of the British public:

-The opposite view is argued by Bryan Cheyette.
-He wrote that the negative 'Jewish financier' stereotype was present first and indeed was established in British culture quite some time before the scandal broke.
+Bryan Cheyette argues that the negative 'Jewish financier' stereotype was present first and indeed was established in British culture quite some time before the scandal broke.

 Portrayal in media

-Season 2 of the TV show Downton Abbey included the Marconi scandal as a plot point.
+Season 2 of the television show Downton Abbey included the Marconi scandal as a plot point.
 Lavinia revealed that she gave information about illegal share dealing to Sir Richard Carlisle.